GoldnDenis/CTU_MongoDB_Assignment_Evaluator/README.md

 - Big table
 ---
 ## Recommended minor adjustments:
+- Configuration of a DateValue in a document
 - Evaluate only queries with existent collections ✅
 - Find queries could look for a non-existent document (it just returns an empty result)
 - Comment criterion shouldn't display all its queries